Research and the COVID-19 pandemic

 For information from funders and regulators regarding the COVID-19 pandemic and its impact on research, please see the Research Support Office COVID-19 webpage.

-Questions to consider in light of the COVID-19 pandemic
+Questions to consider following the learnings of the COVID-19 pandemic

 • Are the government safety regulations relating to COVID-19 abided by in the study design